moogway82/FerrantiPC33/README.md

 The schematics are incomplete and just what I could find out from beeping out various signals.

+The User Manual pics are from the very similar Ferranti PC31 and were kindly provided by a user from the [UK Vintage Radio Restoration and Repair forums](https://www.vintage-radio.net/forum/index.phpfrom).
+The DIP switch settings and beep codes appear to match the PC33.
+I think these machines are all related and in the Ferranti PC1860 range which is reffered to in the BIOS:

+``Ferranti PC1860 Bios Vers 2.0``

 ## The ULAs and PALs

 ### ULA 5RA022E-2